Updated: Aug 26

 Photo source: www.elenanitojardinero.blogspot.com

-The cactus family is native to the American continent, and as such they are used to living in the desert.
-This is why they can handle extreme temperatures and drought so well.
-However, to survive they need a light irrigation and be located in a corner bathed in natural light.
-FERN Scientific name: Tracheophyta
+The cactus family of plants is native to the American continent and lives in the desert.
+Cactuses can handle high temperatures and dryness well, but to thrive they need light irrigation and should be placed somewhere where there’s plenty of natural light.

 Photo source: www.panteek.com